 What To Expect With Your Aeration Treatment

 Your lawn treatment expert will arrive on a pre-arranged date to carry out your hollow tine aeration treatment.
-The length of time the aeration will take is very much dependent upon the size of the area to be treated, but for an average size lawn (measuring 170m2 ) you should expect the treatment to be completed within 1-2 hours.
+The length of time the aeration will take is very much dependent upon the size of the area to be treated.

 The lawn aerator will be moved backwards and forwards across your lawn, removing plugs from the turf as it goes.
 The removal of these plugs will relieve compaction and allow air, water and nutrients to circulate within the soil to the roots of the grass.
-Once the treatment is complete, your lawn will be covered with soil plugs, but do not worry; it is Greensleeves’ policy to improve the appearance of your lawn and therefore we always rake them up.
+Once the treatment is complete, your lawn will be covered with soil plugs, but do not worry; it is Greensleeves’ policy to improve the appearance of your lawn and therefore we always rake up as many as we can.
+Don’t worry if there are a few left behind, these will be collected with a lawn mower or naturally breakdown back into the soil.

 Here at Greensleeves Lawn Care, we always recommend hollow tine aeration as standard, it is the most effective way of aerating a lawn.
 The machine removes approximately 45 cores per square metre of turf.
 Each core removed is about 12mm thick, which gives the surrounding soil plenty of room to breathe.
 This space allows the soil to pass water, air and nutrients to the roots.